BattletechModders/Flashpoint-Spawn-Adjustments/README.md

 This mod does not need cFixes to work.
 It will load after cFixes if present and if cFixes adjustments are needed I will copy them to this mod manually.

 ### Scaling
 Flashpoints have a base 10 weight to spawn.
 The Difficulty number corresponds with the Skull rating x2, so a 2.5 Skull rated FP is Difficulty 5.
-The "Joint Venture" FP has a weight of 200, and all "Alliance" FP's have a weight of 1000.
 I've scaled the lowest difficulty FPs to 100 and rapidly sloped down to base 10 for Difficulty 7 and up where the majority of FPs reside.
+All "Alliance" FP's have a weight of 1000 and that is untouched.

     Difficulty	Weight
     4	          100